How to distinguish between fraud and errorputri

 The difference between fraud and error lies in the intention.
-Simply put, fraud is an act that is intentionally carried out to benefit certain individuals or groups and causes detrimental effect to others, while errors are acts of unintentional mistake or negligence.
+Simply put, fraud is an act that is intentionally carried out to benefit certain individuals or groups and causes detrimental effects to others, while errors are acts of unintentional mistake or negligence.

 There are at least two categories of Irregularities:

-– writing error (clerical error)
+- Writing error (clerical error)

 - Error of commission